hansifer/grunt-file-info/README.md

 Type: `boolean`
 Default: `true`

-Provides a default for the `'report'` property of `options.inject` config objects.
+Provides a default for the `report` property of `options.inject` config objects.

 ### Template Functions